Understanding day-one rights: A major shift in UK employment law

 Line manager training and support

-Empowering managers is crucial in today’s workplace, where they face mental health challenges, hybrid work dynamics, and changing employment laws.
+Empowering managers has become essential in today’s workplace, where they must manage mental health challenges, hybrid work environments, and evolving employment laws.
+By strengthening their people management skills, organisations can:

-• Enhancing accountability among line managers requires comprehensive training to help them confidently handle workplace issues.
-Many managers lack formal people management training, so effective programmes are necessary to improve managerial capability in areas like performance reviews, probation, and sickness absence.
+To enhance accountability among line managers, comprehensive training is vital.
+Many managers lack formal training in people management, so effective programmes are needed to build their confidence in handling key workplace issues, such as performance reviews, probation, and managing sickness absence.

-• Investing in scenario-based training equips managers to navigate complex employee relations effectively, leading to cost savings and increased efficiency.
+Investing in scenario-based training empowers managers to effectively navigate complex employee relations issues, mitigating business risks which can result in significant cost savings and increased business efficiency.

 Download our whitepaper, ‘Employee relations 2.0: Manager empowerment – From accidental to accomplished’, to learn more about how you can prepare your managers for these challenges and create a stronger, more effective leadership team.